zackees/fastled-wasm/README.md

 If you have docker installed, the compiler will download the docker image and run a private local server on your machine.
 If you don't have Docker installed then the app will fall back to using the public web compiler.

-The local compiler will be much faster than the web version in most circumstances after the first compile.
+In every conceivable way, the local compiler will be much faster than the web version.

 # Demo